Required data and documents

 - for natural persons:

-- If the design registration is sought for “eingetragener Kaufmann (e.K.)” (registered merchant), the name of the company as recorded in the commercial register must be indicated.
+- If the design registration is sought for "eingetragener Kaufmann (e.K.)" (registered merchant), the name of the company as recorded in the commercial register must be indicated.
+Trade names of traders and sole proprietors without a commercial register entry must not be indicated.

 - If design registration is sought for several persons, the names and addresses of residence of all individuals must be indicated.